ethereum/consensus-specs/specs/merge/fork-choice.md

 ### `get_pow_block`

 Let `get_pow_block(block_hash: Hash32) -> Optional[PowBlock]` be the function that given the hash of the PoW block returns its data.
-It may result in `None` if the requested block is not found if execution engine is still syncing.
+It may result in `None` if the requested block is not yet available.

 *Note*: The `eth_getBlockByHash` JSON-RPC method may be used to pull this information from an execution client.